Steve Angello: Early life

-Steve Angello was born to a Greek father and Swedish mother in Athens, Greece.
+Steve Angello was born to a Greek father and Swedish mother in Solna, Sweden.
 His maternal grandfather was Romani.
-Raised in Ulriksdal in Solna, Sweden, along with his brother Antoine Josefsson (who performs as AN21).
+Raised in Ulriksdal in Solna, Sweden, along with his brother Antoine Josefsson.
 Angello began as a scratch DJ at 12 years of age and was involved in many scratch competitions, combining hip-hop, breakbeats and 1970s classics.
 By his late teens, he began listening to electronic music and started as an electronic DJ.